ibm-cloud-docs/containers/cs_uc_finance.md

 **Step 2: Operations and connections to existing payment systems back-end**
 * Use IBM {{site.data.keyword.SecureGateway}} to maintain secure connections to on-premises tool systems.
 * Provide standardized DevOps dashboards and practices through Kubernetes.
-* After Developers build and test apps in Development and Test clusters, they use the {{site.data.keyword.contdelivery_full}} toolchains to deploy apps into the {[product_name_notm}} clusters across the globe.
+* After Developers build and test apps in Development and Test clusters, they use the {{site.data.keyword.contdelivery_full}} toolchains to deploy apps into the {{site.data.keyword.containerlong_notm}} clusters across the globe.
-* Built-in HA tools in {[product_name_notm}} balance the workload within each geographic region, including self-healing and load balancing.
+* Built-in HA tools in {{site.data.keyword.containerlong_notm}} balance the workload within each geographic region, including self-healing and load balancing.

 **Step 3: Analyze and prevent fraud**
 * Deploy IBM {{site.data.keyword.watson}} for Financial Services to prevent and detect fraud.
-* Using the toolchains and Helm deployment tools, the apps are also deployed to the {[product_name_notm}} clusters across the globe.
+* Using the toolchains and Helm deployment tools, the apps are also deployed to the {{site.data.keyword.containerlong_notm}} clusters across the globe.
 Then, workloads and data meet regional regulations.

 **Results**
 * Lifting the existing monolithic VMs into cloud-hosted containers was a first step that allowed the Development Exec to save on capital and operations costs.